-The third weekend in September welcomes one of the largest Native American gatherings in the Southeast as more than 200 craftsmen, dancers, storytellers, living history demonstrators and others with ties to the region return to Ocmulgee National Monument in Macon, Georgia.
+The third weekend in September welcomes one of the largest Native American gatherings in the Southeast as craftsmen, dancers, storytellers, living history demonstrators and others with ties to the region return to Ocmulgee Mounds National Historical Park in Macon, Georgia.

 Named one of the Top 20 Events in the Southeast by the Southeast Tourism Society, the celebration shares this vital piece of American history with some 10,000+ guests to the event each year, allowing new generations to understand the Native American heritage, arts, and culture first-hand through interaction and observation.
 Discover the mounds, artifacts and nature within the 702-acre National Historical Park.

 The Visitor Center, featuring over 2,000 artifacts and displays, will be open to the public.
 This year the Ocmulgee Indian Celebration celebrates its 29th year.

 All parking will be just down the road at the Macon-Bibb Health Dept. - 171 Emery Hwy.
 Free, handicap accessible, air conditioned shuttle will bring you right to the paved entrance gate.

 $3 Military with ID; Ages 5 & under free